Principal vs Agency: Key Differences Explained

 Deciding whether you’re a principal or an agent isn’t just an internal label—it fundamentally changes how you report revenue.
 This distinction directly affects your top-line numbers, profitability, and overall financial story.
 Getting it right is essential for accurate reporting, stakeholder trust, and staying compliant.
 It’s one of the most critical accounting decisions you’ll make, as it determines the very foundation of your income statement and influences how investors, lenders, and even your own team perceive your company’s performance.

-Reporting Revenue as a Principal
+How to Report Revenue as a Principal

 If you are the principal, you report the gross amount paid by the customer as revenue.
 Think of it this way: you’re in the driver’s seat for that transaction.
 For example, if a customer buys a product from you for $500, you record the full $500 as revenue.
 The cost of providing that product is then recorded separately as the cost of goods sold (COGS).
 This method reflects that you control the good or service before it reaches the customer, making the full value of the sale yours to report.

-Reporting Revenue as an Agent
+How to Report Revenue as an Agent

 When you act as an agent, you only report the net amount you keep as your fee or commission.
 You are essentially a matchmaker, connecting a buyer with another company’s product or service.
 Using the same example, if you facilitate that $500 sale for a 10% commission, you only record $50 in revenue.
 The remaining $450 isn't yours—it passes through you to the principal.
 This "net" revenue reporting shows that your role was to arrange the sale, not to fulfill the primary promise to the customer.

-The Effect on Your Financial Statements
+How Your Role Affects Financial Statements

 This single decision creates a ripple effect across your financial statements.
 Reporting gross revenue as a principal makes your company appear larger in terms of sales volume, while net reporting as an agent results in a smaller top line but can show higher profit margins.
 This choice impacts key metrics that investors and internal teams use to judge performance.
 It defines who your customer is and what your obligations are, shaping the perception of your company’s scale and financial health, especially when dealing with data from multiple business systems.